Chaotic-Legend/CMP-438-Codes/Project: Bluetooth-Controlled Car/CMP 438 Project - README.md

 ---

 ## Features
-- Wireless Bluetooth control using HC-05
+- The robot uses wireless Bluetooth control through an HC-05 module.
+- The system is fully compatible with Android Bluetooth controller apps, such as the Arduino Car Connect App.
+- Its motors are driven using an L298N motor driver module.
-- Moves forward, backward, left, right, and stops
+- It is capable of moving forward, backward, turning left or right, and stopping on command.
-- Motor control using L298N driver
-- Compatible with Android Bluetooth Controller apps
-- TinkerCAD simulation included
+- A complete TinkerCAD simulation is included to demonstrate an example circuit and code.

 ---

 ## Components Used
-- Arduino Uno
+- 4x DC 3-6V Gearbox Motor Dual Shaft
-- L298N Motor Driver
+- 1x L298N Motor Driver
+- 1x Inland UNO Board (Arduino UNO Replica)
+- 1x 7.4v Li-Ion Battery
-- HC-05 Bluetooth Module
+- 1x HC-05 Bluetooth Module
-- Two DC motors
+- 1x Blue LED
-- Chassis + wheels
+- Chassis
-- Battery pack
+- Wheels
-- Jumper wires
+- Jumper Wires
-- Voltage divider (1kΩ + 2kΩ)

 ---